 Most clients, and fitness professionals alike, use the term “tight” to indicate that a muscle or other form of contractile tissue is shorter than it should be.
 After being in the fitness industry for more than 15 years, I’ve heard the phrase “my piriformis is tight” at

-Different foam rolling techniques: Why the fuss?
-It seems as though the best way to foam roll is in the name—roll.
-Rolling back and forth does have some merit and support from the scientific community.
-In a recently published review of foam rolling,
+What’s the fuss with different corrective exercise foam rolling techniques?
+In the end, based on research, it appears the best technique for foam rolling is in the name—roll.
+What the Research Says About Foam Rolling Techniques Rolling back and forth does have some merit and support from the scientific community.
+In a recently

 Foam rolling, a form of self-myofascial release (SMR), hit the mainstream almost 15 years ago and is continuing to increase in popularity.
 While there are several ways to measure these popularity trends, an interesting approach is to look at the attention foam rolling is getting from the scientific community